j-andrews7/KnowledgeDump/docs/Code_Snippets_Functions.md

 ### Differential Gene Expression via `DESeq2`
-This is a super lazy method to run through a list of contrasts and create differential gene expression results.
+This is a super lazy function to run through a list of contrasts and create differential gene expression results for each.

 ```r
 # Function to get lots of comparisons when fed a named list of contrasts.